XYChen21/CZ1016_Kdrama_Matcher/README.md

 2.3. `roles_cleaning.ipynb`: basic cleaning of the csv scraped from role_raw.py

 `/preprocessing/coref_resolution`
-- resolve pronouns in reviews
+- resolve pronouns in reviews using `neuralcoref`

 2.4. `coref-resolve.ipynb`: drop non-English reviews, convert emojis/emoticons, replace pronouns __(this is an essential part which extract sentences with keywords and resolve pronouns to find couples mentioned for analysis later.
 To run this, set up environment according to `requirements_coref.txt` in root directory)__